wavemaker/docs/learn/react-native/mobile-build-manual.md

 ---
 ---

 In application development process, you create iOS Package App Store (IPA) or Android Package Kit (APK) files for developing any mobile application.
-IPA file is the compressed version of the required files and resources of IOS application, created to test the IOS application before it is live.
+After the mobile app is developed, creating IPA and APK is necessary for deploying it on the app store where IPA file is the compressed version of the required files and resources of IOS application.
+This is created to test the IOS application before it is live.
 APK file is the similar package file used in Android devices.

-With React Native CLI, a built-in feature, you can create and manage your project on local platforms.
-You can build apk or ipa on your system from a react-native zip.
-To help the WaveMaker developers in this manual process, ```wm-reactnative-cli``` is created. ```wm-reactnative-cli``` combines multiple react-native commands into a single command.
+With React Native CLI, you can build the apk or ipa on your CI/CD machines easily.
+You can create apk or ipa on your system from a react-native zip.
+WaveMaker developers use ```wm-reactnative-cli``` in this manual process. ```wm-reactnative-cli``` combines multiple react-native commands into a single command.
 Please follow the below procedure.

 1. Go through the documentation of wm-reactnative-cli. [https://github.com/wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli)
 2. Make sure that all the hardware and software required by wm-reactnative-cli are present.